aasensio/hazel2/docs/io_files/input.rst

 These are text files which tabulates the depth dependence as a function of the log optical depth at 500 nm of the temperature [K], electron pressure [cgs], microturbulent velocity [cm/s], bulk velocity [cm/s], and the cartesian components of the magnetic field, Bx, By and Bz [G].
-Additionally, the filling factor is given in the header.
+Additionally, the filling factor and the macroscopic velocity in km/s is given in the header.
 An example follows:

 ::

-    ff
+    ff   vmac
-    1.0
+    1.0  1.0

     logtau     T        Pe           vmic        v            Bx           By         Bz 1.2000   8879.7  2.99831E+03  0.000E+00  0.0000E+00   5.0000E+02    0.0000E+00  0.0000E+00